Peter Boyer: Biography and work

 “The President’s Own” United States Marine Band commissioned Boyer to compose a work in celebration of its 220th anniversary season in 2018, and premiered Boyer’s Fanfare, Hymn and Finale in July 2018.
 The John F. Kennedy Center for the Performing Arts commissioned Boyer’s Balance of Power for the National Symphony Orchestra’s 90th anniversary season in 2020-2021.
+In a review of the premiere of Balance of Power, which was delayed due to the coronavirus pandemic, The Washington Post wrote of the audience reaction, “the applause went on like a fourth movement.”
 Boyer was again commissioned by the United States Marine Band to compose a work, Fanfare for Tomorrow, to be premiered at the inauguration of President Joe Biden on January 20, 2021.

+In July 2022, Naxos released Boyer’s album Balance of Power – Orchestral Works, with the composer conducting the London Symphony Orchestra.
+The album received positive reviews; among them, BBC Music Magazine wrote, “Peter Boyer’s broad-brush cinematic works have the orchestral buoyancy of John Williams and the absorbing emotionalism of the late James Horner.”
+Boyer was commissioned for a work celebrating the coronation of King Charles III by the London-based ORA Singers and conductor Suzi Digby; the premiere of Today We Ask, with text by Grahame Davies and music by Boyer, at St. Paul’s, Covent Garden, was broadcast by Classic FM on May 5, 2023, the eve of the coronation.

 In addition to his work for the concert hall, Boyer is active in the film and television music industry.
 He has composed scores for The History Channel, and has served as an orchestrator for composers such as Michael Giacchino, Thomas Newman, James Newton Howard, James Horner, Alan Menken, Mark Isham, Aaron Zigman, Harry Gregson-Williams, Heitor Pereira, Michael Kamen, Graeme Revell, and others, on films from Warner Bros., 20th Century Fox, Paramount Pictures, Disney, Pixar, Touchstone Pictures, Universal Studios, Columbia Pictures, and Relativity Media.

 Boyer's awards include two BMI Student Composer Awards (1994 and 1996), the First Music Carnegie Hall commission of the New York Youth Symphony (1997), the Ithaca College Heckscher Prize in composition (2002), the Alumnus of the Year Award from The Hartt School (2002), an honorary Doctor of Music degree from Rhode Island College (2004), and the Lancaster Symphony Orchestra Composer's Award (2010).
 In February 2019, the Ellis Island Honors Society named Boyer a recipient of the 2019 Ellis Island Medal of Honor.